brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I back-flushed the filter at every town stop.
 I never encountered the "slow filter" problem that some people complain about.

+I used an electrolyte drink mix (Liquid IV) in my water once per day.
+I found this to be important for muscle cramp reduction.

 I hiked in August 2025 during one of the most significant droughts in recent Vermont history.
 Lake Champlain reached a low water level not seen since 1934 during my hike.
 Several of the
 "reliable" water sources were dry.
 I was fairly conservative with my water carries and never had a major problem.
 Key things to remember during drought conditions: